BLavery/STM32F407VG-Micropython/README.md

 A pyboard on steroids?
 Well, it has more GPIO pins, anyway.

-For the moment, cross-referencing with this site may be of use in understanding this board: https://github.com/BLavery/STM32F407VG-Arduino
+For the moment, cross-referencing with the following site may be of help in understanding this board: https://github.com/BLavery/STM32F407VG-Arduino

 The DIY board MCU is '407VG.
 This is similar enough to '405RG used on the PyBoard. http://docs.micropython.org/en/v1.9.2/pyboard/pyboard/general.html